andriisoldatenko/airflow-operator/README.md

 ### Overview

-The airflow operator manages apache airflow deployed to [Kubernetes] and automates tasks related to operating an airflow cluster.
+A [Kubernetes Operator](https://coreos.com/operators/) that manages Apache Airflow, and automates tasks related to operating an Airflow cluster.

 ## Requirements